 Just a Hint of Pink

 Looks like celebrities are taking part in the pastel pink trend, too.
-Here's Katy Perry's cotton candy pink 'do, which is certainly eye-catching in and of itself.
-She's known for her bold hair colors, though nowadays, the singer sticks to a platinum blonde.
+Katy Perry's cotton candy pink 'do is certainly eye-catching in and of itself.
+She's known for her bold hair colors, though she also has been known to embrace jet black or platinum blonde.

 Elle Fanning is another blonde celeb that went pink.
-Her sherbert drenched strands look amazing against her pale coloring and light eyes.
-There's something so effortless about this look but we can totally see it all dressed up with a bright pink lip and one of her iconic Rodarte dresses on the red carpet, you know?
+Her sherbet-drenched strands look amazing against her pale coloring and light eyes.
+There's something so effortless about this look, but we can totally see it all dressed up with a bright pink lip and one of her iconic Rodarte dresses on the red carpet.

 A Bright Pastel Lob

-In most cases, it's important to accentuate skin tones and not match them—unless that is the look you are going for.
+In most cases, it's important to accentuate skin tones and not match them—unless that's the look you're going for.
 Elena mentioned she has clients with pink skin tones that are afraid to try pink hair, but strangely pink cancels out the pink, she says.
 It all depends on the hue you're after and while a hair colorist has the experience necessary to advise on what looks best, pink is a personal decision.

-A little trick to keep pink, pink: Elena gives clients a mixture of New Wash ($40) with some of the pink direct dye so they can upkeep the color at home.
+A little trick to keep your pink vibrant: Elena gives clients a mixture of New Wash ($40) with some of the pink direct dye so they can upkeep the color at home.

-Pink hair can also be super sultry like Nikki Minaj in her long pink braids grazing the floor for her Motorsport music video, which is one of Aviles's favorite looks.
+Pink hair can also be super sultry, like Nicki Minaj in her long pink braids grazing the floor for her "MotorSport" music video, which is one of Aviles's favorite looks.

 While super sweet, this level of color is a commitment.
 As both experts mentioned, it'll fade quite quickly, depending on hair texture and how often you use shampoo.
-If you go in for a double process, get a touch up every 6-8 weeks.
-With highlights, you can wait 2-3 months.
-Go in for salon treatments like OLAPLEX and MILBON which can be done as often as every 4 weeks to every other month.
+If you go in for a double process, get a touch up every six to eight weeks.
+With highlights, you can wait two to three months.
+Go in for salon treatments like Olaplex and Milbon, which can be done as often as every four weeks to every other month.

-The dyeing process really depends on the look clients are after and depending on the style, it'll be obvious when you need to refresh the color.
+The dyeing process really depends on the look clients are after, and depending on the style, it'll be obvious when you need to refresh the color.
 With an ombre style like Nikki Lee from Nine Zero One Salon, or added highlights, it might require painting so the time in between touch-ups is longer and actually lends itself to a natural grow-out process.
-Whereas a more saturated look could be a combination of a full process plus painting, and therefore, requires more upkeep.
-This is why a consultation is essential, so you can discuss all the details.
+A more saturated look could be a combination of a full process plus painting, and therefore require more upkeep.
+A consultation is essential so you can discuss all the details.
 For someone with olive skin, Elena would probably use a bit more peach around the face, or even add in some purple to soften yellow tones in the skin.

-When it comes to light-pink hair, look no further than model Fernanda Ly as a source of inspiration.
+When it comes to light pink hair, look no further than model Fernanda Ly as a source of inspiration.
 Ly has walked for Louis Vuitton, Dior, Dolce & Gabbana, and more—all with pink hair in tow.
 The cut, along with the color, is what makes the look here.
-The blunt bangs and subtle layers create a sleek combination that balances out the whimsical color.
+Her blunt bangs and subtle layers create a sleek combination that balances out the whimsical color.

 Sweet and Pink

 This pastel pink take is equally as inspiring, and a little easier to pull off with subtle layering.
-While Ly's version above is sleek and modern, here Taryn Manning's pink hair color and cut looks more like a total fairytale dream come true like.
+While Ly's version above is sleek and modern, Lana Condor's pink hair color and cut looks more like a total fairytale dream come true like.

 This pastel pink look is by Aviles at Seagull Salon in NYC and manages to look grunge-cool with an added modern femininity that's so rad.
-PS: Here are some things to avoid in order to keep hair this fresh: saltwater, chlorine, hard water, drug store shampoos (aka Pantene and Herbal Essence).
-Aviles also recommends avoiding natural organic shampoos and conditioners as your bleached hair will need more nourishment that they can provide.
+PS: Here are some things to avoid in order to keep hair this fresh: saltwater, chlorine, hard water, and drugstore shampoos.
+Aviles also recommends avoiding natural or organic shampoos and conditioners, as your bleached hair will need more nourishment than they can provide.
 Plus, don't go near a hot tool, unless it's GHD and you're sure to prep with heat protectant.